Blog Post 12.29.25

 The Foreign UAS Entry places a broad prohibition on all “UAS” and “UAS critical components” “produced in foreign countries.”

 UAS Critical Components.
-Both the NSD and FCC recognize that there is no existing definition of “UAS critical components.”
-Instead, both documents provide a broad, non-exhaustive list of components, and are to be treated as inclusive of any associated software:
+While both the NSD and FCC recognized that there is no existing definition of “UAS critical components,” later guidance from the FCC clarified that “UAS critical components” are those components “designed and intended primarily for use in UAS.”
+The FCC provided a broad, non-exhaustive list of components, and are to be treated as inclusive of any associated software that, when “designed and intended primarily” for use in UAS, are presumptively “UAS critical components,” including:

 The Section 1709 Entities.
 Section 1709 of the FY2025 NDAA provides specific prohibitions for the two entities named in its provisions, separate and apart from the broad restrictions being placed on other location-based UAS and UAS critical component producers.
 The Section 1709 Entities are subject to a more “traditional” restriction under the Covered List.
-The two entities—DJI and Autel Robotics—as well as their subsidiaries, affiliates or partners, or any joint venture or technology sharing or licensing agreement with such entities, for any communications or surveillance equipment or services are prohibited from selling any products or services the United States.
+The two entities—DJI and Autel Robotics—as well as their subsidiaries, affiliates or partners, or any joint venture or technology sharing or licensing agreement with such entities, for any communications or surveillance equipment or services are prohibited from selling any products or services in the United States.
 This means that, with respect to the Section 1709 Entities, the restrictions extend beyond just drone production and would also include any attempts to set up production within the United States, as well.

 Implementation